oychang/Markovsecrets/README.md

 * Up to Secrets #4265
 * 20 lyrics each from Jay-Z, Kendrick Lamar, & Psy
-* Saga of King Olaf, The Road Not Taken, & The Odyssey
+* Saga of King Olaf, The Road Not Taken
+* TODO: The Odyssey

 NB: the raw data files are not stored in this repository.
 Rather, to keep repo size down, only `mapping.json` is made available in the `heroku` branch.